espressif/esp-idf/docs/en/api-reference/system/freertos_idf.rst

 Disabling Interrupts
 ^^^^^^^^^^^^^^^^^^^^

 Vanilla FreeRTOS allows interrupts to be disabled and enabled by calling :c:macro:`taskDISABLE_INTERRUPTS` and :c:macro:`taskENABLE_INTERRUPTS` respectively.
-IDF FreeRTOS provides the same API, however, interrupts are only disabled or enabled on the current core.
+IDF FreeRTOS provides the same API.
+However, interrupts are only disabled or enabled on the current core.

 Disabling interrupts is a valid method of achieving mutual exclusion in Vanilla FreeRTOS (and single-core systems in general). **However, in an SMP system, disabling interrupts is not a valid method of ensuring mutual exclusion**.
 Critical sections that utilize a spinlock should be used instead.